ADN Information Night

 Location(s) of Program: Poplarville Campus

 Brief Description of Program: The Associate Degree Nursing (ADN) program at PRCC is designed to prepare graduates for a challenging and satisfying career as a registered nurse (RN).
 The ADN program begins each fall and spring semester on the Poplarville campus.
 Once accepted into the ADN program, the traditional option is four semesters in length or the LPN to ADN option is one part-time semester with the remaining two semesters of the traditional program of study.
 The curriculum includes a balance of nursing and general educational courses.
 Students have the opportunity to apply nursing theory and skills in the simulation/skills lab and in a variety of healthcare agencies.
 Clinical settings may include hospitals located within the six counties the college serves as well as clinics, long-term care facilities, physician offices, rehabilitation centers, and K-12 schools.
 Students are required to provide their own transportation to all clinical experiences.

-A graduate of the ADN program is conferred the Associate in Applied Science (AAS) degree and is eligible to write for the National Council Licensure Examination (NCLEX-RN) to become a RN.
+A graduate of the ADN program is conferred the Associate in Applied Science (AAS) degree and is eligible to apply for and take the National Council Licensure Examination (NCLEX-RN) to become a RN.
 ADN students must understand that any conviction of a misdemeanor or felony offense may be grounds for refusal by any state board of nursing to issue a license.

 - Accredited by the Accreditation Commission for Education in Nursing (ACEN)